mhadam/snowplow.wiki-fork/technical-documentation/1a-trackers/python-tracker/Python-Tracker.md

 `on_failure` is similar, but executes when the flush is not wholly successful.
 It will be passed two arguments: the number of events that were successfully sent, and an array of unsent requests.
 (If the emitter is configured to send POST requests, the array will actually be a string, but it can be turned back into an array of Python dictionaries (each corresponding to an event) by using `json.loads`.)

-`byte_limit` is similar to `buffer_size`, but instead of counting events - it takes in account only amount of bytes to be sent over network. *Warning*: this limit is approximate with infelicity < 1%.
+`byte_limit` is similar to `buffer_size`, but instead of counting events - it takes into account only the amount of bytes to be sent over the network. *Warning*: this limit is approximate with infelicity < 1%.

 An example: